UCAR-SEA/SEA-ISS-Template/README.md

 This repository contains a template for submitting your paper to the [2024 Software Engineering Assembly Conference](https://sea.ucar.edu/event/sea-2024).

+# How to Use This Template 🛠️

-⚠️ Please see the [how to use this template](#submission-guidelines.md) page for detailed instructions on how to use this template to submit your paper to the conference.
+⚠️ Please see the [how to use this template](https://ucar-sea.github.io/SEA-ISS-Template/submission-guidelines.html) page for detailed instructions on how to use this template to submit your paper to the conference.

 For your submissions, please remove everything above this line and fill in the details of your paper here: